-Whenever a boarder leaves the House or its immediate grounds it is vital that staff know where they are so there is a system of "signing out" electronically; Years 7 -11 need to request permission from the member of staff on duty to do this.
+Whenever a boarder leaves the House or its immediate grounds it is vital that staff know where they are.
+We have an electronic signing in/out system; Years 7 -11 need to request permission from the member of staff on duty to do this.
 Initially, boarders in Years 9 - 11 should not be away from the House for more than two hours at any given time, unless they are involved in an adult supervised activity.
-Similarly, boarders in Years 7 and 8 should not be away from the House for more than 11⁄2 hours at any given time.
-Years 7, 8, and 9 must always sign out in pairs, but boarders in Years 10 and 11 may sign out alone providing this has been agreed with the member of staff on duty.
+Similarly, boarders in Years 7 and 8 should not be away from the House for more than $1\frac{1}{2}$ hours at any given time.
+Years 7, 8, and 9 must always sign out in pairs, but boarders in Years 10 and 11 may sign out alone providing this has been agreed with the member of staff on duty and their parents.
 As boarders earn House Reward Stars they can increase the time they are allowed to sign out.

 Boarders in Years 12 and 13 may sign out without prior permission.
-However, they must ask permission if they wish to sign out for periods longer than two hours.
+However, they must ask permission if they wish to sign out for periods longer than two hours or outside the immediate Keswick area.

-When boarders sign out, they should not be anywhere other than can be easily accessed by staff, i.e. they are not permitted to visit anyone's house without prior permission from boarding staff.
+When boarders sign out, they should not be anywhere that cannot be easily accessed by staff, i.e. they are not permitted to visit anyone's house without prior permission from boarding staff.
 The house keeps a record of all boarders' mobile phone numbers so that they can be easily contacted if there is a concern about their whereabouts.